Reggae112/02806site/First_graph.markdown

 ![My image](/SC_trend.png)

 #### Understanding the trend
-In the above figure, we clearly see how the amount of FSOs are on a steady climb, at a rate much higher than the general development of reported crimes.
-This begs the question, what is it that is driving this ever increasing amount?
-Is it because of increasing crime number or due to a larger focus on the crime type from both law enforcement and citizens which leads to increased reporting.
-Another question is whether this is the case for the whole of San Fransisco, or maybe only a subset of districts or neighbourhoods.
-In the section below we therefore try to examine any geographical trends in the development of FSOs in the Bay Area.
+In the above figure, we clearly see how the number of FSOs is on a steady climb, at a rate much higher than the general development of reported crimes.
+This begs the question, what is driving this ever-increasing number?
+Is it because of an increasing crime rate or due to a larger focus on the crime type from both law enforcement and citizens, which leads to increased reporting?
+Another question is whether this is the case for the whole of San Francisco, or maybe only a subset of districts or neighborhoods.
+In the section below, we therefore try to examine any geographical trends in the development of FSOs in the Bay Area.

 #### A look into the geography of forcible sex crimes
 {% include Final_map.html %}